-As discussed in 1 Identifying Assets in the Jurisdiction, a judgment creditor has the option to seek an information order from the court to ascertain the judgment debtor's financial position.
+As discussed in 1 Identifying Assets in the Jurisdiction, a judgment creditor may be able to seek an information order from the court to ascertain the judgment debtor's financial position.
 This will require the judgment debtor (or director of a company) to attend court and give disclosure of their financial position.
 This will take place under oath.
 The court order requiring attendance will, however, need to be personally served on the judgment debtor.

-There are two main ways of challenging enforcement on the basis: (i) challenging the enforceability of the judgment itself and (ii) challenging the application for enforcement by a particular route.
+There are two main ways of challenging enforcement: (i) challenging the enforceability of the judgment itself and (ii) challenging enforcement by a particular route.

 Challenging the Enforceability of the Judgment

-A main way to challenge the enforceability of the judgment is along the basis that the court either did not have jurisdiction over the matter or the judgment is not final and still being considered by the court.
+A common method of challenging the enforceability of a judgment is on the basis that the court either did not have jurisdiction over the matter or the judgment is not final and is still being considered by the court.
 The following are by way of example.